Data modeling in Azure Cosmos DB

 {"authorId": "a1", "bookId": "b3" }

 This would work.
-However, loading either an author with their books, or loading a book with its author, would always require at least two additional queries against the database.
+However, loading either an author with their books, or loading a book with its author, would always require at least two extra queries against the database.
 One query to the joining document and then another query to fetch the actual document being joined.

 If this join is only gluing together two pieces of data, then why not drop it completely?
 Consider the following example.